2014 Jharkhand Legislative Assembly election

-The 2014 Jharkhand Legislative Assembly election (Hindi: झारखण्ड विधानसभा चुनाव) was held in five phases between November 25 and December 20 to elect the members of the 4th Jharkhand Legislative Assembly.
-The results were announced on December 23, 2014.
-The Bhartiya Janata Party (BJP) won the elections defeating The Indian National Congress (INC) and its major allies Rashtriya Janata Dal, Janata Dal (United) and Jharkhand Mukti Morcha (JMM).
+The 2014 Jharkhand Legislative Assembly election (Hindi: झारखण्ड विधानसभा चुनाव) was held on 20 January 2014 to elect the members of the 4th Jharkhand Legislative Assembly.
+The results were announced on January 20, 2014.
+The Bharatiya Janata Party (BJP) won the elections defeating The Indian National Congress (INC) and its major allies Rashtriya Janata Dal, Janata Dal (United) and Jharkhand Mukti Morcha (JMM).

-The term of the legislative assembly of Jharkhand ended on January 3, 2015.
-The Chief Election Commissioner announced five-phased assembly elections to be held in Jharkhand along with Jammu and Kashmir beginning November 25 and ending December 20.
-Results were announced on December 23, 2014.
+The term of the legislative assembly of Jharkhand ended on January 20, 2014.
+The Chief Election Commissioner announced five-phased assembly elections to be held in Jharkhand along with Jammu and Kashmir beginning January 20.
+Results were announced on January 20, 2014.
 Voter-verified paper audit trail (VVPAT) along with EVMs were used in 7 of the 81 assembly seats.
 The seven seats were from Jamshedpur East, Jamshedpur West, Bokaro, Dhanbad, Ranchi, Kanke and Hatia.